 Because the job has risks from falling and other hazards, aerial lift workers usually make a higher hourly rate than other workers.
 Of course, it depends on the employer, type of work, union considerations and other factors.
 Perhaps the biggest factor that determines an aerial lift worker’s pay is the local job market.

-It all depends on the work requirements for your particular job site.
+It depends on the work requirements for your jobsite.
 OSHA always recommends wearing a safety harness.

 Is Any Special Training Required to Operate an Aerial Lift?

 It is recommended that anyone looking to work on an aerial lift has the most recent OSHA compliant instruction.
 CertifyMeOnline.net is a great place to get started.
 We offer a comprehensive training program that teaches workers how to safely operate an aerial lift.